How To Clean Monstera Leaves To Keep Them Healthy & Shiny

 Method 2: Showering for Medium Plants

-Make sure to get into the nooks and crannies with gentle streams of warm water.
+Be sure to reach into the nooks and crannies with gentle streams of warm water.

-You can also use a spray bottle filled with lukewarm water to mist the Monstera leaves.
+You also have the option to employ a spray bottle containing lukewarm water to gently mist the leaves of the Monstera plant.

-When finished, dry any remaining moisture with a cloth before returning it to its spot.
+Once you’re finished, dry any remaining moisture with a cloth before returning the plant to its original spot.

 Method 3: Wipe Down for Larger Plants

-If you have an especially big Monstera leaf, wiping it down may be your best option for cleaning it properly.
+If you have an especially large Monstera leaf, wiping it down may be your best option for proper cleaning.

-Dip a soft cloth in lukewarm soapy water (using a mild soap) and gently wipe each side of each individual leaf without pressing too hard–you don’t want to damage them!
+Dip a soft cloth in lukewarm, soapy water (using a mild soap) and gently wipe each side of each individual leaf without applying too much pressure—avoid causing any damage!

-Once done, rinse off any soap residue using plain lukewarm water before drying off excess moisture with another soft cloth.
+Rinse off any soap residue using plain lukewarm water to prevent potential damage to the surface from harsh chemicals.
+Then, dry off excess moisture with another soft cloth.

 When cleaning Monstera leaves, there are a few tips to keep in mind: